boginw/P5/report/Initial_Problem.md

 Following a conceptual expansion on all ideas, as well as a voting session, the latter was chosen as the general subject for this project.

 This procedure (brainstorm -> expand -> vote) was reused to narrow down the chosen subject.
-Being realistic and motivated to work were two criteria kept in mind, during the expansion, as to not end up overcomplicating the task or make it less enthralling.
+Being realistic and motivated to work were two criteria kept in mind during the expansion, as to not end up overcomplicating the task or make it less enthralling.
 Following a vote, it was decided to look more into the speed at which an autonomous vehicle might travel.

 #### Formulating a relevant initial problem statement
 Statistics from DEMA (Denmark's Emergency Management Agency) show that 1748 traffic accidents were responded to in 2017 [^DEMA_statistics].
 Violation of speed regulations might be a contributing factor, which led to the following initial problem statement: